 Pete Smith at email@example.com

-The first project in Citizens Wind’s portfolio was a 34.5 megawatt facility in Munnsville, N. Y., that went online in 2007.
-We also co-developed a 198 MW project on Wolfe Island, Ontario, that began construction in July 2008 and entered commercial operation a year later.
-Citizens Wind manages all aspects of the wind development process from site identification to procurement and construction.
-Citizens Wind is a leading developer of projects in partnership with Native American tribes and First Nation peoples.
-Our projects in New England, the Midwest, and Quebec have the potential to generate more than 1,000 MW in the next three years.
+The first project in Citizens Wind’s portfolio was a 34.5-megawatt (MW) facility in Munnsville, N. Y., that went online in 2007.
+We also co-developed a 198-MW project on Wolfe Island, Ontario, that began construction in July 2008 and entered commercial operation a year later.
+Citizens Wind has expertise in all aspects of the wind development process from site identification to procurement and construction.
+Citizens Wind is developing an additional 200 MW of wind.

 Businesses that are interested in partnering with Citizens Wind should contact:

 Ryan Chaytors at firstname.lastname@example.org